The ROWBERRY Family Gathering

 at The Hundred House Hotel, Great Witley, Worcestershire

-The Hundred House Hotel
+PLEASE NOTE the revised Programme The Hundred House Hotel

 This weekend is for anyone with an interest in the name ROWBERRY or one of its many variants found today or in the past.
 The theme of the weekend is "Links" and will celebrate the links that the DNA Project has already made.
 Some of these validate the family trees that we have already drawn up, others have joined together trees with no documentary link (at present anyway!).
 The most exciting of these was the fact that the ROWBERRY Tree Two family, based in Leigh, Worcestershire since the mid-1600s shares the same ancestors as the RUBERRY Family of Cornwall, which has been established there since the mid-1600s.
 We have plenty of other new information to share with you, so come along and learn more about your family's surname both past and present.